codeface-io/SwiftObserver/README.md

 ### Value Mapping

-A transform function that neither filters messages nor exclusively creates a standalone transform will create a new `Promise` when called on a `Promise`.
+[Transform](#transforms) functions that neither filter messages nor exclusively create standalone transforms actually return a new `Promise` when called on a `Promise`.
 These functions are `map(...)`, `unwrap(default)` and `new()`.
 The advantage here is, as with any function that returns a promise, that you don't need to keep that observable alive in order to observe it:

 ```swift
 promise {